Jason2Brownlee/MachineLearningMischief/examples/seed_hacking_bootstrap_performance.md

-# Seed Hack Performance Presentation
+# Seed Hack Bootstrap Performance

 > Vary the seed for a bootstrap evaluation of a final chosen model on the test set to present the best performance.